-In the holdings of the National Archives and Presidential Libraries there are many pictures that reflect the American experience.
-The image of Rosie the Riveter in – We Can Do it, or Uncle Sam in – I Want You, just to name a few, are familiar to most Americans.
-Often, over time, it is natural for the original context of long-ago imagery to be lost or forgotten.
-However, by using the Archive’s textual documents, the past can be reconstructed to reveal the stories behind many pictorial items in the collection.
-Take, for example, the following poster created during World War II by artist Leon Helguera:
+In the holdings of the National Archives and Records Administration there are many pictures that reflect the American experience.
+The famous riveter in We Can Do it, or Uncle Sam in I Want You, just to name a few, are familiar to many.
+However, as time passes, the original context behind many images may be lost or forgotten.
+Fortunately, by using the textual documents found at the National Archives the past can be reconstructed to reveal the stories behind these pictures.
+Take for example the following poster created during World War II by artist Leon Helguera:

 This poster was created for the Office of War Information (OWI), the World War II agency responsible for wartime propaganda.
 OWI, founded in 1942, produced information material in all media types, including print, radio, and film to support the war effort, bolster morale, and counter enemy propaganda.
 However, OWI did not work alone in its efforts to influence public opinion.
 Another wartime agency, the Office of the Coordinator of Inter-American Affairs (CIAA), worked in parallel to OWI, and was specifically responsible for strengthening ties with Latin America.
 This was part of President Franklin D. Roosevelt’s Good Neighbor Policy, first expressed in his 1933 inauguration speech, when he indicated that the United States would not intervene in the affairs of Latin American countries.
 By the 1940s, the policy also included trade, cooperation, and as it related to OWI and CIAA, the dissemination of positive press, publicity, and propaganda in order to foster amicable relations between the nations.
 In 1942, with the war in full swing, it was important for the U.S. to have the support and cooperation of its neighbors in the Western Hemisphere against the Axis powers along with a united citizenry on the home front.
 In regard to the latter, both OWI and CIAA gave special attention to Hispanic Americans.
 Memorandums from May 1942 express some of their interest with titles such as “The Spanish Americans of the Southwest and the War Effort” and “Information Campaign Among Spanish Americans””